ammarnajjar/ammarnajjar.github.io/_posts/2016-06-19-Vimrc-Adventure.markdown

 call plug#end()
 {% endhighlight %}
-I am not going to discuss my favourite plugins and their configurations here, as it differs from time to time, and depends on the use of vim and the working environment.
+I am not going to discuss my favorite plugins and their configurations here, as it differs from time to time, and depends on the use of vim and the working environment.

 [Go to Top](#Top)